 At present, the farm has 24 raised beds, 20 no-dig beds, 5 tunnels and some fruit bushes on just shy of an acre of land.

-We are in transition to organic and we hope to receive that classification within the year, as the farm has used natural, chemical free methods since the beginning.
+The farm has used natural, chemical free methods since the beginning.
 The only thing that is sprayed onto the plants is a garlic mixture.
 The compost consists of a tiny bit of organic approved fertilisers and harvested seaweed dust and meal.
 No synthetic fertiliser is used, the vegetables and fruit are produced without chemicals, in a production that is traditional, natural, and attuned with nature.
 Rotation is paramount in this system, boosting biodiversity – flowers, insects, natural predators, covert crops, green manures are all encouraged.